CRodr888/ent-ds-del-6-03-using-sql-in-pandas-ds-deloitte-03192019/README.md

 <img src="images/sql_example2.png">

 You've probably noticed by now that they're essentially the same--a table of values, with each row having a unique index and each column having a unique name.
-This allows us to quickly and easily access information when using SQL.
-In this section, we'll learn how we can use SQL-style queries to query pandas DataFrames!

-## Objectives
-You will be able to:
-- Understand the basic syntax for querying pandas DataFrames with SQL statements
-- Understand and explain how Pandas can be used to work directly with .sql files
-- Reference the pandasql package documentation as needed
+Even better, the Pandas team has implemented the ability to retrieve information from a DatFrame using SQL, allowing you to leverage SQL for working with data in a DataFrame.

 ## Using `.query()`